AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/create-projects.md

 >
 >For information about each component, select the Info icon next to a component's name in the left rail, or see the [Analytics Components Guide](/help/components/home.md).

 Following is basic information about how to add a component to a project in Analysis Workspace.
-For more detailed information, see [Use components in Analysis Workspace](/help/analyze/analysis-workspace/components/use-components-in-workspace.md).
+For more detailed information about adding the various types of components (dimensions, metrics, segments, and date ranges), see [Use components in Analysis Workspace](/help/analyze/analysis-workspace/components/use-components-in-workspace.md).

 To add a component to a project in Analysis Workspace: